Upcoming Webinar

 MicroPython is a complete software implementation of the Python 3 programming language, written in C and optimized for a full Python compiler and runtime system running on top of MCU (microcontroller unit) hardware, providing the user with an interactive prompt (REPL) to immediately execute the supported commands.
 In addition to selected core Python libraries, MicroPython includes modules that give programmers access to low-level hardware, and is a streamlined implementation of the Python 3 language that includes a small portion of the Python standard library optimized to run on microcontrollers and in constrained environments.

-In this article, we will discuss how to write a simple MQTT client on Raspberry Pi using MicroPython, and implement the functions of connecting, subscribing and publishing between the client and MQTT broker.
+In this article, we will discuss how to write a simple MQTT client on Raspberry Pi 4 using MicroPython, and implement the functions of connecting, subscribing, and publishing between the clients and the MQTT broker.

 Environment Setup